CAFDataProcessing/staging-service/staging-service/README.md

 #### CAF_STAGING_SERVICE_DISK_SIZE_THRESHOLD
 The minimum usable disk space in bytes that should be available to the service.
 Defaults to 536870912 (which is 512MB)

+#### CAF_STAGING_SERVICE_STORAGEPATH
+The base storage folder where the content files will be staged.
+Defaults to /etc/store/batches/.

 ### Logging Configuration

 #### CAF_LOG_LEVEL